There are many things that you may ask yourself as you prepare your child for summer camp.

 Meals are a very important part of camp.
 Our food service manager takes great pride in serving well-balanced, nutritious, and filling meals.
 Campers will find plenty to choose from at each meal.
 Most meals are served family style.
 Each cabin group sits together, with their counselor(s).
 Meals last 45-minutes so campers have time to relax.
 During hot days, campers are encouraged to drink more fluids.
 Campers take turns setting/cleaning their dining table and sweeping the floor for their cabin group.

 If your child has severe food restrictions it is encouraged that you talk with a director before enrolling your child.
-We do not allow campers to bring food from home in place of our camp meals.
-Exceptions to this must be cleared through a full-time director.
-Camp MacLean does have procedures in place to deal with peanut allergies.
-A copy of our peanut procedures may be found in our forms section.
+Food from home is not allowed in the dining hall, however, in some cases we will allow you to send food from home when there are food allergies we cannot accommodate.
+In all cases this exception has to be cleared by a full time camp director.
+Camp MacLean does have procedures in place to work with nut allergies.
+Please contact camp for a copy of our peanut and treenut procedures.

 We have campers and staff from every major religious faith.
 Our purpose is not to change or instill upon campers any particular faith or belief.
 Our goal is to make every child feel comfortable while still including the traditions of the Y. These traditions help foster character development.
 Grace is sung before each meal, a thought for the day is held after the breakfast meal and a non-denominational chapel service is held on Sundays when camp is in session.
 In addition, each cabin has a short devotion held before lights out.
 Campers wishing to go to Catholic Mass on Sunday are bused to St. Charles Catholic Church in Burlington.
 During mass campers are supervised by MacLean staff.